mghnasiri/mghnasiri/README.md

 ## 🚀 Featured Projects

 - ✨ Exciting projects are coming soon!
-I'm always working on something new that blends AI, Optimization, and Data Science to create meaningful solutions.
+I'm always working on something new.
 Keep an eye out for updates!

 ## 🌍 Let's Connect!